Adrianibarra97/MicroControllerSimulator/README.md

 ### Instructions:

 *NOP:*...
-This instruction only increment the program counter.
+...This instruction only increment the program counter.